 The skeleton of the dome was made from 60 arcs cut from 10 4X8 panels of 3/4" plywood.
+Note the many curved scraps to the left.

 First a giant jig was made to hold the panels and jigsaw.
 The radius arm at left is for a pencil to mark the panels, and the one on the right keeps the jigsaw on the line.
 But I started with a very old worn-out jigsaw and the sleeve bearing guides for the reciprocating shaft had badly worn the surrounding plastic in the saw housing, so the blade could easily drift off the line.
 With the saw held by the radius arm, it was difficult to correct.
 I disassembled the saw and managed some repairs, but it wasn't good enough, so we bought a new saw.
 But even then, jigsaw blades are thin enough that the wood grain could make the blade drift, so finally I gave up and just used the jig to mark the arcs, and guided the jigsaw by hand.